Our children are not as healthy as they should be. Telling them to "eat their vegetables" helps, but more must be done.

 If You Miss The Open Enrollment Deadline

-If you missed Open Enrollment, there are many "short term" policies that are offered.
-Rates are extremely inexpensive but coverage is very basic.
+If you missed Open Enrollment, many "short term" policies are offered.
+Rates are extremely inexpensive, but coverage is very basic.
 Although temporary plans provide ideal stop-gap coverage, expensive non-preferred brand drugs may not be adequately included, and unlike Marketplace contracts, maximum benefit clauses can potentially increase your out-of-pocket costs.